 The Bronfman Library provides access to print collections, student space, printers, and photocopiers.
-Opening hours: library.yorku.ca/web/hours-and-locations/ researchguides.library.yorku.ca/c.php?g=724947&p=5246358
+Opening hours: library.yorku.ca/web/hours-and-locations/ researchguides.library.yorku.ca/omni/course-reserves

-Print course reserve items are available in the library for shortterm loan.Many of Bronfman's reserve items are also available in the Scott library's course reserve collection.
+Print course reserve items are available in the library for shortterm loan.
+Many of Bronfman's reserve items are also available in the Scott library's course reserve collection.
 For help finding course reserve materials visit:

-Non-reserve circulating items in the Bronfman Library's collection can be borrowed in person or requested through Omni for pickup at any YorkU library service desk or through the book lockers located at the Keele and Glendon campuses.
+Non-reserve circulating items in the Bronfman Library's collection can be borrowed in person or requested through Omni for pickup at any library service desk or through the book lockers located at the Keele and Glendon campuses.
 For more information visit: library.yorku.ca/web/ask-services/borrow-renew-return/book-lockers-omni-storage-requests/

-YorkU Libraries provide a full range of services to students with accessibility needs such as adaptive equipment and facilitated services for library materials retrieval.
+The Libraries provide a full range of services to students with accessibility needs such as adaptive equipment and a library materials retrieval service.
+Library Accessibility Services provides materials in appropriate formats for students with print disabilities who are registered with Student Accessibility Services.
 For more information visit: library.yorku.ca/web/ask-services/accessibility-services/

 The Bronfman Library provides an environment which fosters individual and group study.
-This includes individual study carrels, a silent study room, lounge seating, computer workstations, and six group study rooms (some restrictions may apply).
-Group study rooms can be booked using your Passport York: library.yorku.ca/web/ask-services/ placestostudy/book-a-study-seatspace-at-the-libraries/.
+This includes individual study carrels, a study space for students enrolled in online classes, lounge seating, computer workstations, and six group study rooms (some restrictions may apply).
+Group study rooms can be booked using your Passport York: library.yorku.ca/web/ ask-services/placestostudy/book-a-study-seatspace-at-thelibraries/.